7. Development Parameter Operation

 Next, paste the development parameters or image properties recorded in the paste buffer to a single or multiple selected images.

 Pasting methods are different for “Development parameters” and “Image properties”.

 This is the method for pasting overall “Development parameters” as a batch. (*1, *2)

 By the menu command [Parameters (P)]-[Paste development parameters (P)] or the shortcut key [Ctrl]+V, you can paste the entire development parameter from the paste buffer to the selected images.

-*1 The “Crop tool”, “Spotting tools”, and “Partial correction tool” are treated as special parameters not included in the whole, and are not copied.
+*1 The “Crop tool”, “Spotting tools”, and “Partial correction tool”, as well as the “Lens profile” of the Lens aberration controller” are treated as special parameters not included in the whole, and are not copied.

 Please copy these parameters using the “Partial paste of development parameters” function.